Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 | 0x00000001 | INDUCTION                    |
 {: #handshake-type title="Handshake Type"}

-SRT Socket ID: 32 bits
+SRT Socket ID: 32 bits.
 : This field holds the ID of the source SRT socket from which a handshake packet is issued.

-SYN Cookie: 32 bits
+SYN Cookie: 32 bits.
 : Randomized value for processing a handshake.
 The value of this field is specified by the handshake message type.
 See {{handshake-messages}}.

-Peer IP Address: 128 bits
+Peer IP Address: 128 bits.
 : IPv4 or IPv6 address of the packet's sender.
 The value consists of four 32-bit fields.
   In the case of IPv4 addresses, fields 2, 3 and 4 are filled with zeroes.

-Extension Type: 16 bits
+Extension Type: 16 bits.
 : The value of this field is used to process an integrated handshake.
   Each extension can have a pair of request and response types.